-Yes, you can prepare up to 500 $\mu$ L labeling reaction and transfer it to the B-Column (500 $\mu$ L is the maximum volume the provided B-Column can process).
-Let the sample enter the resin bed completely, before adding assay or equilibration buffer to adjust the volume to 650 $\mu$ L. Let the buffer enter the resin bed and elute the labeled protein according to the instructions described in step 4 above.
+Yes, you can increase it up to 500 $\mu$ L, which is the maximum volume the provided B-Column can process.
+Adjust the volume to 650 $\mu$ L after the sample has entered the bed by using assay or equilibration buffer.